 Meventus AS conducted the noise assessment of the project based on its final design and prepared the report in July 2024.
 "Wind Farm Layout Definition Procedure" prepared per the ESAP item 1.12 will be uploaded on the project website with assessment results.
-The stakeholders were informed regarding updated information during consultations planned in September in Sakasheti and Ruisi villages 10.
-According to the report results the nighttime noise limit of 45 dB is expected to be exceeded only at one building (church located in the south-central planning area in Ruisi), however, turbine curtailment will be applied (switching to low-noise operating mode) as a mitigation measure for lowering the noise to 45 dB.
+The stakeholders will be informed regarding updated information during consultations planned in September in Sakasheti and Ruisi villages.
+According to the report results the nighttime noise limit of 45 dB is expected to be exceeded only at one neighbor building (Neighbor A located in the south-central planning area in Ruisi), however, turbine curtailment will be applied (switching to low-noise operating mode) as a mitigation measure for lowering the noise to 45 dB.
+Besides, the given building is a church that is empty at night.
 The nighttime noise threshold limit of 45 dB is expected for the five buildings in Sakasheti village.
-Those particular households were invited to the consultations in person providing them with updated leaflets and brief updates at home by the project social team.
-The project staff also visited the church to present them with updated information and to invite them at the public consultation.
-In general, all inhabitants of Sakasheti and Ruisi villages were informed regarding the public consultation dates, time, and venue through various sources: Facebook pages, project website, printed announcements at public places (bus stops, markets, local government offices, etc.), local newspaper, and word of mouth 10 days prior the meeting.
-A public consultation meeting in Sakasheti village was conducted on September 3, 2024.
-The consultation process in Ruisi village was held on September 19, 2024.
+Those particular households will be invited to the consultations in person providing them with updated leaflets and brief updates at home by the project social team.
+In general, all inhabitants of Sakasheti and Ruisi villages will be informed regarding the public consultation dates, time, and venue through various sources: Facebook pages, project website, printed announcements at public places (bus stops, markets, local government offices, etc.), and word of mouth 10 days prior the meeting.
+A public consultation meeting in Sakasheti village is planned for September 3, 2024.
+The consultation process in Ruisi village will be held on September 19, 2024.